PhD Admissions Requirements

 - Identify the faculty members with whom you would be interested in working and why.

-- Undergraduate GPA of at least 3.2 and graduate GPA of 3.5, if any prior graduate course work was taken
+● Undergraduate GPA of at least 3.20, and graduate GPA of 3.50 if any prior graduate coursework was taken.

 - The most compelling letters will provide specific observations about the candidate’s promise in analytical thinking, scientific communication (both oral and written), research and teaching, as well as demonstration of teamwork and collegiality.